 Maintenance Contract Benchmarks

-Service agreements are the highest-margin work in contracting — median 44%, top quartile 69%+ — when priced and managed correctly.
+Service agreements are the most scalable recurring-margin engine in contracting — median 37.9%, top quartile 53%+ — when priced and managed correctly.
 The problem: most contractors don't know if theirs are.

 Key Finding